ni/adas-image-sender-shim-archived/README.md

-# ADAS Replay HIL Image Shim
+# ADAS Replay HIL Simulator SDK
-This repo is to distribute ADAS Replay HIL image sender shim binaries.
+This repo is to provide support and documentation on how to integrate simulators into the ADAS Replay HIL ofering.
+It also will serve as the mechanism for distribution of binaries and test code.